-Facebook Application for User Profile Data Analysis
+Fedak's Research Project: A Facebook Application for User Profile Data Analysis

-As part of a university research project a data mining tool was developed in April 2008 and deployed as an application within the popular social networking site facebook.
-Between March and April 2008 data was extracted from 58 facebook profiles and after analysis, relationships between individual data fields were identified.
+As part of a university research project a data mining tool was developed in April 2008 and deployed as an application within the popular social networking site Facebook.
+Between March and April, 2008 data was extracted from 58 facebook profiles and after analysis, relationships between individual data fields were identified.

 Analysis of collected research data

-After browsing though the raw data collected and noticing trends in gender, this became the prime focus of data analysis.
+After browsing through the raw data collected and noticing trends in gender, this became the prime focus of data analysis.
 While 88% of users had published their gender in their profile only 37% were female.
-This trend diversity in gender of participation in the research project may be effective in proving that men are more likely disclose identity information than women.
-Unfortunately as little is known about the distribution of the application from user to user there is no evidence to test this theory.
+This trend diversity in the gender of participation in the research project may be effective in proving that men are more likely disclose identity information than women.
+Unfortunately as little is known about the distribution of the application from one user to another there is no evidence to test this theory.
 The application could have just simply been distributed by more men than women.
 Again, however this is a theory impossible to prove without necessary data.
 Casting aside the trend in gender it was used as a static variable and tested against other data variables.

 Firstly gender was tested in relation to religion and analysis uncovered another trend relating to gender.
 While 44% of men published religion in their profile only 26% of women did.
 This could suggest that like before males are more likely to disclose information than women, but again this theory is hard to prove given that the majority of user profiles analysed were male.
 Perhaps a more deciding factor in the testing the validity of the statement is that only 34% users actually published a religion in their profile.

-Secondly gender was tested in relation to date of birth, the most significant other variable in regard to identity disclosure.
+Secondly, gender was tested in relation to the date of birth, the most significant variable in regard to identity disclosure.
 While 80% of users published the date of their birthday in their profile, 60% also published the year in which they were born.
 However, this time analysis uncovered that 84% of females published their birthday in their profile as appose to only 75% of males.

 Over 70% of users had published their relationship status in their profile and nearly half (48%) were listed as either in a relationship or engaged.
-Although no tests were officially ran on the data an in depth look at raw profile data gathered suggested that a user listed as single were more likely to publish qualitative data such as interests and about me in their profile.
+Although no tests were officially run on the data an in-depth look at raw profile data gathered suggested that a user listed as single were more likely to publish qualitative data such as interests and about me in their profile.
 Provided this theory had been tested it would no doubt have uncovered an insight into how Facebook profile data is related to relationship status and possible theories as to why.

-- 52 Facebook Users added the app
+- 52 Facebook users added the app

 - 37% who disclosed a gender were female

 Date of Birth

 - 84% were female and 75% were male